sorbetto/sorbetto/README.md

 ## To-Do

 The Sorbetto repo itself is almost complete.
 As the generate is plugin-based, all "useful" functionality would be contained in separate plugin repositories.
-This is [README-driven development][rdd]
+This is [README-driven development][rdd].

 The current implementation is almost core-complete, however, we're currently lacking in plugins, and there is no command line tool yet.